rafaelcamargo/portfolio/src/scripts/blog/posts/english/component-maturity-model.md

 </my-button>
 ```

-The custom element above - *my-button* - is the single part of the system where anything related to all application buttons is handled.
+The custom element above, *my-button*, is the single part of the system where anything related to all application buttons is handled.

 As you can see, that one-and-only definition, I really cannot offer at this time.
 But I hope these three levels of maturity may help you to explain to your workmates what kind of components are you talking about, what maturity level you expected to have and which level you would like to reach.